Maguire’s late tackle, Johnson's pre-match exchange with Speakman and other talking points after Lincoln loss

-Chris Maguire's late tackle, Sunderland man set for three games out plus Lee Johnson's exchange with Kristjaan Speakman: Talking points after Lincoln loss
+Chris Maguire's late tackle, Sunderland man set for suspension plus Lee Johnson's exchange with Kristjaan Speakman: Talking points after Lincoln loss

 Chris Maguire’s body language changed in an instant.
 After appearing to apologise to Sunderland supporters for scoring Lincoln’s opener in this League One fixture, the forward made a sudden burst to the touchline.